Who we are

 What we do

-Our small team is developing CarbonActionNow! from the ground up, based on long but not very deep experience in programming (starting with Fortran in the 1960s), a smattering of web and more general IT development know-how, a shared awareness of the widening gap between the need for change and the pace at which it’s occurring, and a passionate desire to help in some small way to close that gap.
+Our small team, led by author and former petroleum engineer Steve Rackley, is developing CarbonActionNow! from the ground up, based on long but not very deep experience in programming (starting with Fortran in the 1960s), a smattering of web and more general IT development know-how, a shared awareness of the widening gap between the need for change and the pace at which it’s occurring, and a passionate desire to help in some small way to close that gap.

 Why we’re doing it